Skip to main content

 If a new job requires you to move, you used to be able to deduct a portion of your moving costs from your income taxes.
 Now, this deduction is limited to military service members only.

-In order to be eligible for this deduction, active-duty service members must be required to move because of a permanent change of station.
-Moving cost deductions include such things as transportation, lodging, and storage fees.
+Active-duty service members must be required to move because of a permanent change of station to be eligible for this deduction.
+Moving cost deductions include transportation, lodging, and storage fees.

 10. Mortgage Tax Credit

-The mortgage credit certificate (MCC) program allows qualified low-income, first-time homebuyers to deduct up to 20% of their mortgage interest payments from their income taxes.
+The mortgage credit certificate (MCC) program allows qualified low-income, first-time homebuyers to deduct 20% to 40% of their mortgage interest payments from their income taxes.
+The percentage varies by state.

 Related Resources